Coker's Sanitation Service Landfill

 - Groundwater, surface water and sediment were monitored regularly until late 1998 and results showed that the remedy is performing effectively.

 - The third five-year review for the site was completed in May 2009, and confirmed that the remedy was effective.

-- Instituional controls have been placed on the Landfills No. 1 and No.2
+- Institutional controls have been placed on the Landfills No. 1 and No.2.

 - EPA completed a final close-out report for the site in February 2009.